Suraj-tiwari-github/Advaned-React-Fundamentals/TUTORIAL.md

 - starts with "use" (both -react and custom hooks)
 - component must be uppercase
 - invoke inside function/component body
-- don't call hooks conditionally (cover later)
+- don't call hooks conditionally (Will cover this later )
-- set functions don't update state immediately (cover later)
+- set functions don't update state immediately (Will cover this later)

 #### useState with Array